dlsun/ds-seminar/README.md

 ### Week 4: October 8

 We will look at the Frequentist vs. Bayes debate.
 Next week, you will be randomly assigned to defend either frequentism or Bayesianism.
-Please come prepared to defend both, although we want you to take a side in your blog post this week.
+Please come prepared to defend both, although we want you to take a side in your Slack post this week.

 - New York Times Article: [The Odds, Continually Updated](readings/The%20Odds,%20Continually%20Updated%20-%20The%20New%20York%20Times.pdf)
 - [Frequentist and Bayesian Approaches in Statistics](https://www.probabilisticworld.com/frequentist-bayesian-approaches-inferential-statistics)